wchesley/notebook/Backups/Backup.md

 Gameservers are 'special' and get backed up nightly, plus a full backup weekly.

 There are a select few VM's and Containers that also get nightly backups to Tuxis, a cloud-based Proxmox Backup Server.

+A new PBS server has been stood up for backups of all VM's, network is delivered over Tailscale and all 3 PVE hosts have their own user account there, and backups are working to this host (10.0.100.254?), This host needs to be delivered to the Lake house for off-site backups.
+The NFS backups have been removed in favor of this.
+Restoration still needs testing, and backup client needs to be installed on the PVE hosts and Heimdall.